ljtrial/DS-capstone/README.md

-This notebook will be mainly used for the applied data science capstone project
+This notebook will be mainly used for the applied data science capstone project.